-With Internal Music Director under self-quarantine, Matthew McPherson (Wane Lietoc) has taken to his personal tapes, highlighting and documenting the most outstanding in his collection.
-In this edition, he stumbles upon a classic shoegaze favorite.
+With Internal Music Director under self-quarantine, Matthew McPherson (Wane Lietoc) has taken to their personal tapes, highlighting and documenting the most outstanding in their collection.
+In this edition, they stumble upon a classic shoegaze favorite.

 After a week of rain should be a week of sunshine, but the skies have opted to remain overcast with splotches of light that work their way through.
 On the best days, you can lie in that sunlight for hours and read or nap.